Zeshan7866/Tic_Tac_Toe_game/README.md

 Requirements
 Python 3.x
 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the NUSt License.

-You can use this description as part of your GitHub repository's README to provide information about your Tic Tac Toe game to potential users and contributors.